Poster Slam Presenter Instructions

 - Log in to your SNL Account.

-- Click ‘Browse,’ select a .pptx file to be uploaded, and then click ‘Upload.’
+- Click ‘Browse/Choose File’, select a file, and then click ‘Upload’.

 - The uploaded file must be a PowerPoint (.pptx) file containing a single slide.